vultr/vultr-csi/README.md

 ```
 `kubectl create -f pod-volume.yml`

-To get more information about the pod and ensure it is running and mounted you can run the following
+To get more information about the pod to ensure it is running and mounted, you can run the following

 `kubectl describe po readme-app`

-Now, let add some data to the pod and validate that if delete a pod and recreate a new pod to the same volume the data still exists.
+Now, let's add some data to the pod and validate that if we delete a pod and recreate a new pod which requests the same volume, the data still exists.

 ```sh
 # Create a file